carlos-alves-one/ML-Coursework/README.md

 # Predictive Analytics and Machine Learning Foundations: A Coursework Compilation

 ## Overview
 This project is a comprehensive compilation of coursework focusing on predictive analytics and foundational machine learning techniques.
-Developed by students of Goldsmiths University of London, it encompasses a series of Jupyter notebooks that detail the exploration and application of various regression analyses, neural networks, and data preprocessing techniques.
+Developed by Goldsmiths University of London students, it encompasses a series of Jupyter notebooks that detail the exploration and application of various regression analyses, neural networks, and data preprocessing techniques.

 ## Objectives
 - To understand and apply various predictive modeling techniques such as Linear Regression, Ridge Regression, Lasso Regression, Elastic Net Regression, Polynomial Regression with regularization, and Neural Networks.